saikat-says-cool/sentivibe/docs/TECHNICAL_DOCUMENTATION.md

 *   **The default entry point for all users.**
 *   Features the **SentiVibe wordmark** prominently (`text-5xl font-extrabold tracking-tight`).
 *   Displays the new tagline: "Unlock the true sentiment behind YouTube comments.
 Analyze, understand, and gain insights into audience reactions with AI-powered sentiment analysis."
-*   **Includes clear calls-to-action** with buttons to "Analyze a Video" and "Explore the Library," directly guiding users to the core functionalities.
+*   **Includes clear calls-to-action** with buttons to "Analyze a Video", "Compare Videos", "Explore the Library", and "View Comparisons", directly guiding users to the core functionalities.

 ### 4.4. `Login.tsx` (Authentication Page)
 *   Utilizes the `@supabase/auth-ui-react` component for a pre-built authentication UI.